hariszaf/pema/README.md

 ### Step 1 - Build a Docker container

 At first, you need to let Docker have access in your dataset.
-To provide access you need to run the following command and specifying the path to where your data is stored, i.e. changing the <path_to_analysis_folder> accordingly:
+To provide access you need to run the following command and specifying the path to where your data is stored, i.e. changing the <path_to_analysis_directory> accordingly:

 ```
-docker run -it -v /<path_to_analysis_folder>/:/mnt/analysis hariszaf/pema
+docker run -it -v /<path_to_analysis_directory>/:/mnt/analysis hariszaf/pema
 ```

 After you run the command above, you have now built a Docker container, in which you can run PEMA!